 The faults bounding the rift are not single large faults, but numerous parallel faults forming one or more fault zones.
 East of Santa Fe the Pecos-Picuris Fault Zone marks the west face of the Sangre de Cristo Mountains and plunges to the west.
-To the west, which is the deeper side of the Rift in the Jemez area, there are two systems of faults, the Pajarito Fault Zone and the Jemez Fault Zone.
-Further north, the Pajarito Fault Zone turns east to join the Embudo Fault Zone, while the Jemez Fault Zone disappears under the Jemez Mountains before possibly joining with the Canones Fault Zone.
+To the west, which is the deeper side of the Rift in the Jemez area, there are three systems of faults, the Pajarito Fault Zone, the Cochiti Fault Zone, and the Jemez Fault Zone.
+Further north, the Pajarito Fault Zone turns east to join the Embudo Fault Zone, while the Jemez and Cochiti Fault Zones disappears under the Jemez Mountains before possibly joining with the Canones Fault Zone.

 The Jemez Fault Zone runs roughly along Cañon de San Diego.
 It is difficult to trace over much of its length, but one strand (the Sierrita Fault) is fairly obvious at Guadalupe Box.